 Postponed/Canceled Games - The right to delay the start of a game rests with the home club.
 Once both team managers meet with the home plate umpire and exchange lineup cards, the right to determine whether the game will be interrupted or terminated is at the discretion of the Umpiring Crew Chief.
 Under the provisions of the Official Playing Rules, the Umpiring Crew Chief has sole and unquestioned authority to determine whether and when play is halted, when play will be resumed, and whether and when a game will be terminated due to bad weather or unsafe playing conditions.
-In the event of a postponed or cancelled event, guests are advised to check www.twinsbaseball.com, the local newspaper, media affiliates, or call us at 1-800-33-TWINS for further information.
+In the event of a postponed or cancelled event, guests are advised to check www.twinsbaseball.com, or call us at 1-800-33-TWINS for further information.

 Publications - The official Spring Training publication of the Minnesota Twins is available for $5 at the Four Points by Sheraton Guest Services Booths, all merchandise locations, and at tables on the veranda as you take the stairs into the ballpark.

 Questions - Comments, suggestions and questions are welcome at the Four Points by Sheraton Guest Services Booths, or by email at email@example.com.